 Here are some stories from other visitors to this website:

 “I have been using Saigon cinnamon for about 2 months as a supplement to my diet and medication.
 I put it in coffee, cereal, or oatmeal (at least once daily in the morning).

 “I am a Type 1 Diabetic.
 I have tried cinnamon and found it really does work.
-If you are a Type 2 diabetic, don’t assume that the cinnamon will decrease your blood glucose levels to a ‘normal’ level.
+If you are a Type 2 diabetic, don’t assume that it will decrease your blood glucose levels to a ‘normal’ level.
 There’s no cure for this disease, obviously.

-“I tried a concentrated form of cinnamon called cinnulin for lowering my glucose level.
+“I tried a concentrated form called Cinnulin for lowering my glucose level.
 It helped with that and surprisingly it lowered my triglycerides from 61 down to 51.
 I got a double benefit.”
 J.L.B.

 “I’d be cautious about taking capsules because overdose is a possibility.
-I think I will, however, sprinkle a bit more of that cinnamon on my oatmeal.”
+I think I will, however, sprinkle a bit more on my oatmeal.”
 Morning Star

 It is smart to be cautious; too much cassia cinnamon (the usual kind from the grocery store) could have enough coumarin in it to harm the liver.
 This component is not present in water-extracted concentrates such as Cinnulin.

 To learn more about the pros and cons of cinnamon and other natural approaches to cholesterol control, you may be interested in our book, The People’s Pharmacy Quick & Handy Home Remedies: Q&As for Your Common Ailments.
 It contains hundreds of our favorite common-sense solutions to problems for everything from arthritis and allergies to diabetes and nerve pain.